Black Diamond Guide Review

 Features

-The Guide has a well designed removable liner that is secured with Velcro straps that never came out when we didn't want it to.
+The Guide has a well-designed removable liner that is secured with Velcro straps that never came out when we didn't want it to.
 The straps cinch nicely with one gloved hand but are harder to loosen.
-The nose wipe on the thumb is comfortable and effective.
+The area on the thump to wipe your nose is soft and effective.
 Other than that, it is a relatively simple but user-friendly product.